huwpowell/MountSMB/README.md

 Version 3, enhanced for Ubuntu 13.X+, Fedora 35+, and similar distros.
 Runs on all GNU/Linux distros (install cifs-utils)

-Version 4, Crafted a mod for FC32+ and added some visible interactions using zenity/yad ..Else silent) HHP 20210509 Added the use of zenity/yad to produce dialog in Gnome Added proper mount options to cope with SMB Vers=1.0 and x display icons for mounted drives
+Version 4, Crafted a mod for OpenSUSE and added some visible interactions using zenity/yad ..Else silent) HHP 20210509 Added the use of zenity/yad to produce dialog in Gnome Added proper mount options to cope with SMB Vers=1.0 and x display icons for mounted drives